uber-archive/pyflame/README.md

 No, these aren't supported.
 Someone who is proficient with low-level C programming can probably get BSD to work, as described in issue #3.
-It is probably much more difficult to adapt this code to work on OS X/macOS since the current code assumes that the host uses [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) files as the executable file format for the Python interpreter.
+It is probably much more difficult (although not impossible) to adapt this code to work on OS X/macOS, since the current code assumes that the host uses [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) files as the executable file format for the Python interpreter.